-Energy efficiency and less-polluting technologies for generating electricity further the mission of pollution prevention.
-Annual chemical-release data collected from Minnesota industry show that significant pollution results from the production and use of energy, including release of nitrous oxide, sulfur dioxide, carbon dioxide, hydrogen fluoride, barium, chromium, and mercury.
+Energy efficiency and low-polluting technologies for generating electricity help prevent pollution.
+A significant amount of pollution comes from the production and use of energy, including release of nitrous oxide, sulfur dioxide, carbon dioxide, hydrogen fluoride, barium, chromium, and mercury.

-The MPCA partners with industry, universities, non-profits, and other units of government to decrease pollution resulting from our production and use of energy.
-Working together, we leverage resources to help achieve the energy reliability, economic viability, and environmental benefits needed for the state.
+The MPCA partners with industry, universities, nonprofits, and other units of government to decrease pollution resulting from our production and use of energy.
+Working together, we help achieve the energy reliability, economic viability, and environmental benefits needed for the state.

 Add up your past 12 months of electric usage in kilowatts hours (kWh) and divide by 12 – then compare this to the average Minnesota household's usage.

 Minnesota average: 800 kWh

 The U.S. Environmental Protection Agency (EPA) site allows you to estimate your household's contribution to emissions from electricity generation.
 Visit the EPA's Clean Energy Power Profiler.

 It may not seem like using a different kind of light bulb or fixing a leaky faucet will do much good, but with these easy ways to save energy, you'll notice a difference — and make a difference!

 - Do a home energy audit.
 These surveys analyze how and why you use energy at home, and show you easy ways to conserve.
 Check to see if your utility offers home energy audits.

 - Seal air leaks and weatherize doors and windows.
 A few inexpensive tubes of caulk, foam sealant, and weatherstripping can increase the efficiency of your heating and cooling systems.